-Texas A&M AgriLife Extension Service (AgriLife): AgriLife Extension administrators and Hemphill County Agent participated in a legislative hearing on the Panhandle Wildfire Response on April 2-4, 2024.
-The Animal Supply Points (ASP) are operating with the resident County Extension Agent (CEA) and one DAR agent.
+Texas A&M AgriLife Extension Service (AgriLife): The Animal Supply Points (ASP) are operating with the resident County Extension Agent (CEA) and one DAR agent.
 The DAR unit will continue to assist CEA with the ASP until the end of April.